Discover our complete RNA solutions

 KAPA RNA HyperPrep Kits use novel chemistry that enables the combination of enzymatic steps and few reaction purifications.
 Use the RNA HyperPrep Kit for total RNA libraries or focus your results with either the KAPA mRNA HyperPrep Kit or KAPA RNA HyperPrep Kit with RiboErase (HMR).

-KAPA RNA HyperPrep Kit with RiboErase (HMR) Globin2 variations available Select options
+KAPA RNA HyperPrep Kit with RiboErase (HMR) Globin2 product variations Select options

-KAPA Stranded RNA Sequencing Kit with RiboErase HMR2 variations available Select options
+KAPA RNA HyperPrep Kit with RiboErase (HMR)2 product variations Select options

 Experience the benefits of our KAPA RNA library preparation kits

 RNA sequencing (RNA-Seq) using next-generation sequencing (NGS) technology allows us to profile the entire transcriptome, including both the coding and the noncoding regions.
 It also aids in the identification of genes that are differentially expressed in distinct cell populations and provides information on their relative abundance.
 In addition, it allows us to determine the effects of genetic variant splicing events, identify novel transcripts, detect gene fusions, isoforms and other structural variants, and call single nucleotide variants (SNVs).

 Why RNA Sequencing?

 Enables the evaluation of RNA expression levels, variant splicing events, single nucleotide polymorphisms (SNPs), and insertion deletion (indels) events throughout the transcriptome

 Provides the flexibility to evaluate specific populations of RNA through different technologies (targeted RNA sequencing, enrichment of mRNA or depletion of rRNA)

 Facilitates the detection of low-abundance transcripts and isoforms through targeted sequencing